benjamin-shapiro/benjamin-shapiro.github.io/_pages/home.md

   <div class="hero__body">
     <p>
-      Growing up in the beautiful U.S. Virgin Islands, I became an astrophotographer on a healthy diet of Isaac Asimov and Arthur C. Clarke and spent my nights looking skyward.
+      Growing up in the beautiful U.S. Virgin Islands on a healthy diet of Isaac Asimov and Arthur C.
+      Clarke, I spent my nights looking skyward.
 When my home was ravaged by not one, but two hurricanes of near-biblical proportions, I felt an obligation to join the battle for our planet’s future.
 I found my calling in space.
     </p>
     <p>
-      With space as my anchor, I’m curious about the big ideas that could change how we live in, build upon, move through, and understand our world.
+      That calling anchors a broader curiosity about the big ideas that could change how we live in, build upon, move through, and understand our world.
 I’m most energized by the unexpected creativity that emerges where seemingly disparate domains meet, and I enjoy translating between them to connect ideas, people, and new possibilities along the way.
 This portfolio